lumenpink/andrewrico.com-2020/src/privacy-privacy/privacy-privacy.md

 ### INFORMATION WE SHARE
 We will only share your Personally Identifiable Information:

-WITH HPIH, our sister company.
-HPIH may be the administrator for your selected plan or perform other services including customer support and marketing products/services related to health insurance.

 IF you authorize us to.
 For example, if you fill out an application and request that it be submitted to a carrier or a carrier’s administrator for membership processing.

 IF we collaborate with or hire a company to perform services on our behalf.
 For example, we may hire a company to manage customer email marketing.
 We will not permit these companies to share your Personally Identifiable Information or market other services to you without your consent.